phetter/neo-python/docs/source/neo/SmartContract/smartcontracts.rst

 Build and test your contract
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Build and test is a much more useful command, since it allows you to not only compile the file, but also execute and inspect the results.
-The only drawback is that the syntax is bit more complicated
+The only drawback is that the syntax is a bit more complicated.

 View ContractParameterType list :ref:`ContractParameterTypes`